svikashk/docs/guide/editing-boards.md

 ---
 ## Change Board name
-- Head over to the Boards Tab inside your project.
-- Click on the Board's name.
+- Click on the Board's name from the project's sidebar.
-- From the dropdown, select the Board you want to change the name for.
-- Click on the settings icon next the Boards.
+- Click on the settings icon next to the Board.
-- Edit and rename your Board's name on the text field in the settings pop-up.
+- Edit and rename your Board's name using the text field in the settings pop-up.
+- Click Update.

 ---

 ## Editing statuses/columns
-- Head over to the Boards Tab inside your project.
-- Click on the Board's name.
+- Click on the Board's name from the project's sidebar.
-- From the dropdown, select the Board you want to change status for.
 - Click on the status' text to make it editable.
-- Edit and rename your status' name and hit ```[ Enter ]```.
+- Edit and rename your status' name and click outside to save your changes.

 ---

 ## Re-arranging statuses/columns
-- Head over to the Boards Tab inside your project.
-- Click on the Board's name.
+- Click on the Board's name from the project's sidebar.
-- From the dropdown, select the Board you want to re-arrange the status for.
 - Click and drag the status using your mouse to your desired position.

 [GIF]